ecortez91/DonationsWebApp-Symfony/README.md

 ### Notes
 * "Country Users" have more rights than "Normal Users"
-* "Country Users" can only make one donation per month (for testing purposes you can update t_donation.donation_date in the datbase)
+* "Country Users" can only make one donation per month (for testing purposes you can update t_donation.donation_date in the database)

 I hope you enjoy this cool WebApp! :)